-Electro Rent is a leading global provider of test and technology solutions that enable its customers to accelerate innovation and optimize investments.
-Electro Rent's rental, lease, sales, and asset management solutions serve industry-leading innovators in communications, aerospace and defense, automotive, energy, education, and general electronics and have done so since 1965.
+As part of the Electro Rent Corporation Electro Rent is a leading global provider of test and technology solutions that enable its customers to accelerate innovation and optimise investments.
+Our rental, lease, sales, and asset management solutions serve industry-leading innovators in communications, aerospace and defense, automotive, energy, education, and general electronics and have done for over 40 years.